tonytins/citylimits/README.md

 ![Screenshot](screenshot.png)

-City Limits is a re-imagining of SimCity Classic that contains features and concepts from later games.
-Such as advisors, free zones, news tickers, neighboring cities, and so on.
-Though it shares a lot of core gameplay and style, it's not compatible with Micropolis.
+City Limits is a re-imagining of SimCity Classic using

 ## Getting Started